leamuno/codewars-solutions/README.md

-A way to document my coding journey.
+A way to document my coding journey through my progress on codewars.